Autism symptoms, causes, treatment and more

 - Abnormalities in brain structures cause autistic behaviour.

 - Children with autism have abnormal timing of the growth of their brains.
-Early in childhood, the brains of autistic children grow faster and larger than those of normal children.
-Later, when normal children's brains get bigger and better organised, autistic children's brains grow more slowly.
+Early in childhood, the brains of autistic children grow faster and larger than those of children without autism.
+Later, when the brains of children without autism get bigger and better organised, autistic children's brains grow more slowly.